dlang/DIPs/DIPs/DIPxxxx_attributes.md

 ## Description

-Move all (DMD) compiler recongnised attributes into `core.attribute`, making them symbols in their own right, grouping by attribute groups into `enum`s, each with
+Move all (DMD) compiler recongnized attributes into `core.attribute`, making them symbols in their own right, grouping by attribute groups into `enum`s, each with
 * a value `inferred`.
 The compiler shall determine the value of the attribute.
 It is illegal to have a function declaration `inferred`.
 * the attribute(s)